 Etc.

-If the maximum number of fragments (14) are being used and there are data left for transmission, then the data transmission can be continued by requesting a new session ID for the next data session.
-The data transmission can be continued by setting the “Continue Data Session” parameter in the End Fragment (#76) message to 1.
-On successful transmission, the data transmission session will be acknowledged with an ACK/NACK (#7) message and a logical channel and session ID will be immediately assigned by means of a Resource Allocation (#4) message.
-Both messages ACK/NACK (#7) and Resource Allocation (#4) will be transmitted in the same data signalling slot.
-If no more LC resources are available, then an ACK/NACK #7 message may be transmitted with the ACM or EDN parameter set to 3.
+If the maximum number of fragments (14) are being used and there are data left for transmission, then the data transmission can be continued by setting the “Continue Data Session” parameter in the End Fragment (#76) message to 1.
+On successful transmission, the data transmission session will be acknowledged with an ACK/NACK (#13) message and a Logical Channel will be immediately assigned by means of a Resource Allocation (#4) message.
+Both messages ACK/NACK (#13) and Resource Allocation (#4) will be transmitted in the same data signalling slot.
+If no more LC resources are available, then an ACK/NACK (#13) message may be transmitted with the ACM or EDN parameter set to 3.

 Data Frame Retry